hadiii-moradiii/spring-persian-word-normalize/README.md

-# spring-persian-word-normalize
+# spring-convert-persian-number
-in this project i use spring boot HandlerInterceptor and AttributeConverter for convert persian word
+in this project with spring boot try to convert persian number to english number